Hermitian matrices of roots of unity and their characteristic polynomials: Introduction

 \section{Introduction}

 Throughout, we denote the identity matrix by $I$ and the all-ones matrix by $J$, the order of $I$ and $J$ will be understood from context.
 Fix an integer $q \geqslant 2$.
-Let $\zeta$ be a primitive complex $q$th root of unity and let $\mathcal C_q = \langle \zeta \rangle$ be the set of powers of $\zeta$.
-Denote by $\mathcal H_n(q)$ the set of all Hermitean $\mathcal C_q$-matrices of order $n$.
+Let $\zeta$ be a primitive $q$th root of unity and let $\mathcal C_q = \langle \zeta \rangle$ be the set of powers of $\zeta$.
+Denote by $\mathcal H_n(q)$ the set of all Hermitian $\mathcal C_q$-matrices of order $n$, i.e., the set of Hermitian matrices whose entries are powers of $\zeta$.
 Matrices from the set $\mathcal H_n(q)$ play a central role in various areas of mathematics, including discrete geometry~\cite{lemmens73}, quantum information theory~\cite{stacey}, group theory~\cite{taylor}, and wireless communication~\cite{heath}.
 One pertinent example where such matrices make an appearance is as signature matrices of equiangular tight frames~\cite{heath}.

 Let $B$ denote a complex $d \times n$ matrix having the vectors $\mathbf x_1, \dots, \mathbf x_n$ as its columns and let $B^*$ denote the complex transpose of $B$.
 The set $F = \{ \mathbf x_1, \dots, \mathbf x_n \}$ is called an $(n,d)$-\textbf{equiangular tight frame} (ETF) if $B^*B$ has $1$s on its diagonal, all entries on the off-diagonal have the same absolute value, and $BB^* = nI/d$.
 ETFs are extremal objects with respect to the Welch bound, which says that, for any set $F = \{ \mathbf x_1, \dots, \mathbf x_n \}$ of unit vectors in $\mathbb C^d$, we have